 NAMAM has been reaching out to the community with varied cultural programs, social gatherings and humanitarian aid efforts.
 It is our priority to pass a deep awareness about the rich heritage, unique customs and eclectic culture of Kerala to the younger generation in the US, so that they can appreciate and take pride in their genealogy.

 We welcome you to join our organization and participate in our community outreach activities.

 NAMAM Vishu Program will be held on April 12, 2014 at Crossroads North Middle School in Monmouth Junction, New Jersey.
 The event will commence at 4 pm and will showcase scintillating dance and music performances by teachers and students from some of the top rated schools in Tristate area.
-Applications are invited from dance and music schools who would like to participate in this cultural extravaganza.
 Teachers of each school will be given a special felicitation at the event.

 Date: April 12, 2014

 NAMAM is collaborating with IISAC, a non-profit organization promoting global education, for a project called “Seeking the Roots.”
 This project sends Malayalee high school students in the US to Kerala during summer vacation.
 Students in batches of 15 to 20 can participate in a 20 day program at an affordable cost.
 The program involves visiting the historically important places of Kerala, guided by college professors who will explain the history, biodiversity and other aspects at various centers.
 It also involves leadership development training, Malayalam language classes and experiencing the unique culture and heritage of the state such as traditional art forms and Ayurveda.
 Students can claim up to 3 transferrable academic credits at college level through this program.